ThatCoolCoder/foss-rcas/README.md

 - Docs
     - Rewrite aircraft creation
     - Write about content creation in general
+    - Make content creation docs more friendly to non-programmers
+    - If we make exotic stuff like quadcopters, create documentation on that
 - Misc bugs
     - Content manager tries to read `Mixes.toml` file and then gets annoyed because it is not a content file
     - if there is a non-permitted class found when loading the input map, the entire game crashes.
 Instead it should just skip that item
         - problem: tomlet doesn't appreciate returning null from a converter function, which is the place where we do the checks
 - General refactoring/organizing
+    - rename `ControlSurface` to `Servo` (because that's what it is)
+    - move `Art/Common` -> `Art/Locations/Common`
     - Should spatialfluidrepository become an autoload singleton?
     - Make all "modules" (EG Propeller, BrushlessMotor, Battery) instanceable scenes? (instead of just scripts)
     - Make more things (forcers, etc) use Utils.GetNodeWithWarnings, and give that method a better name